The Ultimate Winter Packing List Chicago Edition For 2025

 What should I wear in Chicago in early December?

-The weather in Chicago in early December is typically already cold, typically ranging between 40 degrees Fahrenheit and below.
+The weather in Chicago in early December is typically already cold, usually 40 degrees Fahrenheit and below.

-But keep in mind this is not considering the wind chill from Lake Michigan, which makes it feel colder – dropping down to 20 – 25 degrees Fahrenheit.
+But keep in mind that this does not consider the wind chill from Lake Michigan, which makes it feel colder—dropping to 20 – 25 degrees Fahrenheit.

-That being said, I recommend using this Chicago winter packing list as a guide to help you select a few items that you can add to your winter capsule wardrobe for Chicago if you’re planning on traveling to Chicago in early December.
+That being said, I recommend using this Chicago winter packing list as a guide to help you select a few items to add to your winter capsule wardrobe for Chicago if you plan on traveling to Chicago in early December.

 Do we get snow in early December?
-It’s not so common, but it has happened in the past, so if you’re planning on traveling to Chicago in early December, check the weather a week/ week and a half in advance to see if snow is on the horizon during your stay in Chicago.
+It’s not so common, but it has happened in the past.
+If you plan on traveling to Chicago in early December, check the weather a week or a week and a half in advance to see if snow is on the horizon during your stay.

 If it is, I know these winter accessories for Chicago will help you keep warm!